enkidevs/curriculum/typescript/introduction/tsc-basic-types/tsc-object-type-comparison.md

 ### `Object`

-The `Object` type is less useful than the other two.
+The `Object` type is less useful than the other two because it often leads to confusion.

+Usually by *"object"* we mean a collection of named values (e.g. map, set, array, plain object), but not a single value (e.g. number, string, etc.).

-Since any defined value in JavaScript is an object[2], the `Object` type can be used to represent any type that is considered to contain a value:
+However, the `Object` type can be used to represent any type that is considered to contain a value[2]:

 ```ts
 // almost anything is an "Object"